-17. Existing Centers Only: Has the Center received special recognition from underserved business groups or for its work serving underserved business group for past performance (e.g., awards, letters of recognition, etc.)?
+- Complete and timely submission of the online Letter of Intent to Apply (LOI).
+(5 points) - Has the Center received special recognition from underserved business groups or for its work serving underserved business group for past performance (e.g., awards, letters of recognition, etc.)?
 Only include awards received by the Center in the past 5 years.
-If yes, explain the work performed to achieve the special recognition and who it was given by (e.g., Assembly Member, federal partner, city, county, etc.) (5 points)
+If yes, explain the work performed to achieve the special recognition and who it was given by (e.g., Assembly Member, federal partner, city, county, etc.) (5 points) - New Applicants: Provide a minimum of 3 but no more than 5 letters of support demonstrating the Center's past performance and ability to spend down previously awarded technical assistance funding within the last 5 years.
+Refer to section 'Required/Supporting Documents' for required letter template.
+(Yes/No) (5 Points)